aabbtree77/aabbtree77-projects/README.md

 A MERN app to [record](https://aabbtree77.github.io/miniguestlog/loadGuestsSpinner.html) geolocation of the last 50 visitors of aabbtree77.github.io.
 MongoDB Atlas, Compass, render.com, github pages, ipify.org, and geoip-lite API for the GeoLite data from MaxMind.

-It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT, no React.
+It took me about a week or two to cobble up everything and get a fully working web app with the help of ChatGPT.

 Then I started looking for "the right way" since MERN is supposedly obsolete.
 A year has passed, and now I am only lost more than ever.